Don’t tarry getting a piece of this terrier – he’s cute, but too delicious to last long at a party!

 With large serrated knife, trim off dome of cake to level surface, if needed.
 Line 2 small cookie sheets or trays with foil.
 Place 1 cake on each; cover with foil and loosely wrap each cake.
 Freeze about 5 hours or overnight until cakes are frozen.

-Meanwhile, cut out paper templates.
+Meanwhile, cut out paper templates (template can be found under the Tips below).
 Tint 1 can of frosting gray using black gel food color.
 Remove 3 tablespoons of the gray frosting to small bowl.
 Add additional black gel food color until dark gray to black.
 Place in small resealable plastic bag; set aside.
 Cover remaining gray frosting; set aside.
 Place 1/2 cup white frosting in another small resealable plastic bag; set aside.